 Redfern Pharmacy has a formulary of medications that have been selected by and are continually updated by the medical and pharmacy staffs to meet the needs of the college population.
 If you have a prescription for a medication not found on our formulary, it can be ordered for you if you request it.
 The pharmacy staff will advise you on price and other important facts concerning the medication prior to your making the decision to order it.
 Our pharmacy is registered with the IPLEDGE program.

 Unpaid Redfern charges are included on your tuition bill as an “Unpaid Redfern Charge.”
 This non-specific title will be the only reference to charges from Redfern.
 Specific medication names, labs tests, etc. will not be included in the description.

-Every student who receives medications at Redfern Pharmacy must sign the FERPA Pharmacy Consent form.
-If this form is signed and the student calls us and gives verbal consent, which must include the person’s name and relationship, it can be picked up by a third party.
+If the student calls us and gives verbal consent, which must include the person's name and relationship, it can be picked up by a third party.

 Emergency contraceptive (Plan B or Next Choice) is available in our pharmacy.
-No prescription is needed for students 18 and older, but a valid picture ID must be presented at the time of purchase to verify the birth date.
 Some insurance companies cover the cost of emergency contraceptives in limited quantities with a prescription.
 Ask pharmacy personnel for details on receiving a prescription.